Koh Tao – Thailand

 In the 1980s overseas travellers began to visit Koh Tao and quickly became a popular destination.
 As a consequence, bigger, faster and safer boats were used to allow easier access.

-Koh Tao is less developed than Koh Samui and Koh Pha Ngan, but has become increasingly popular especially with the mid-20s backpacker crowd in search of relatively inexpensive scuba diving certification.
-Tourism and development on the island has grown steadily for the last several decades, with public infrastructure often lagging far behind.
-Shortages of electricity and fresh water are common, and both solid and liquid waste management is inadequate.
+Koh Tao is less developed than Koh Samui and Koh Pha Ngan but has become increasingly popular especially with the mid-20s backpacker crowd in search of relatively inexpensive scuba diving certification.
+Tourism and development on the island have grown steadily for the last several decades, with public infrastructure often lagging far behind.
+Shortages of electricity and freshwater are common, and both solid and liquid waste management is inadequate.
 For these reasons, visitors to Koh Tao are strongly encouraged to conserve resources and choose environmentally responsible businesses and Resorts.

 The roads in Ko Tao will set you for some of the most dangerous driving to be found in Thailand.
 A labyrinth maze of concrete and eroded dirt roads, deformed by intense rainfall with deep cuts that has carved the road in slices.